aster-void/fcitx5-hazkey-autocompile/README.md

 ## Layout

 - `scripts/`: workflow helpers for cloning, building, and publishing.
-- `dist/`: tracked build artifacts keyed by upstream commit.
+- `dist/`: contains the most recent build artifact and metadata.
 Populated by CI.

 ## Usage